-Exercises

-- 1. Name several recent globalschoolnet.org projects related to science.
-Who proposed these projects? - 2.
-Which software tools will you need to master to contribute to a globalschoolnet.org project of your choice?
-Create a brief manual or an instructional PowerPoint presentation for users of that software. - 3.
-Interview a middle school teacher in your town and learn about the topics currently discussed in class.
-Propose a computer game or activity that can be useful in that class. - 4.
-Search the web and find images, videos, and animations that might be useful in the physics class in your school.
-Discuss with your physics teacher. - 5.
-Which tools were used to create your school's web site?
+Suggested Activities

+- 1. Which tools were used to create your school's web site?
 Was it created inhouse or by an outside firm?
-Find out and report to your computer science class. - 6.
-Create a concise large-font manual on how to use gmail for senior citizens and test it at the senior center in your town. - 7.
-What was the topic of the 2013 M^3 competition? - 8.
-Learn about the Greek philosopher, geographer, and mathematician Eratosthenes, his time, and his contemporaries.
-Present your findings to the class.
-Explain the Sieve of Eratosthenes algorithm for finding prime numbers to the class, using simple props (for example, a paper strip with the numbers from 1 to 120 written on it).
-Write a Java program to solve Project Euler Problem #35 (http://projecteuler.net/problem=35).

-- 9. With a small team of your peers, explore tutorials and examples on the Processing web site, processing.org.
-Write a small program in Processing that artistically and realistically renders a sunset over water scene.
-How long does it take the sun to completely disappear from the moment it touches the horizon? - 10.
+Find out and report to your computer science class. - 2.
 Locate the national statistics for drunk driving fatalities on the Century Council's web site [1].
 Cut and paste the data from the PDF file presented on the site into Excel and print into a text file.
-While your teammate is preparing the data, write a Java application to find the period of five consecutive years with the lowest average mortality rate. - 11.
+While your teammate is preparing the data, write a Java application to find the period of five consecutive years with the lowest average mortality rate. - 3.
 How many public schools with grades 9-12 are there in the U.S.?
 What is the average number of students per school?
-Find out by researching the Internet. - 12.
-Write a Java program that can serve as a small English-Spanish and Spanish-English dictionary for Spanish-speaking English language learners in your school.
-Find on the Internet a list of the most commonly used English and Spanish words.
-Get advice from your Spanish-speaking classmates regarding the quality and accuracy of your dictionary. - 13.
+Find out by researching on the Internet. - 4.
 Write a small GUI Java program that presents to its user a short online multiple-choice quiz.
-Create data files for several quizzes (for example, U.S. state capitals, English vocabulary words, definitions of object-oriented programming terms, and so on). - 14.
-Find a web site that lets you download sample ECG data in Excel format (just google "sample ecg excel data").
-Open the file in Excel, and print it into a text file with fixed-width columns.
-Working with a small team, write a Java program that reads the text file, detects R-peaks in the signal, and determines the patient's heart rate. - 15.
-Research on the internet the meanings of the terms intranet, LAN, and WAN.
-Is your school's network an intranet?
-Is it a LAN?
-Is the Internet a LAN?
-Can it be called a WAN? - 16.
-Do you submit programming assignments in your computer science class electronically?
-If so, what software product is used for uploading your files?
-Find out and report to your class.

-- 17. Register at codingbat.com [1] and, over a period of several weeks, solve at least 50 short Java problems there. - 18.
+Create data files for several quizzes (for example, U.S. state capitals, English vocabulary words, definitions of object-oriented programming terms, and so on). - 5.
+Create an account at codingbat.com [1] and, over a period of several weeks, solve at least 50 short Java programming problems there. - 6.
 Explore the statistics for programming languages used on the Project Euler site [1].
-While there, solve the first three problems.
-Is a strongly-typed language, such as Java, or an untyped language, such as Python, more convenient for solving such problems?
-Justify your answer. - 19.
+While there, solve the first three problems [1].
+Is Java or Python more convenient for solving such problems?
+Justify your answer. - 7.
 Does your school or school district have an Acceptable Use Policy (AUP) document?
 Is it posted on the school's or district's intranet?
 (If not, find an AUP on another school's web site).
-Which provisions of the AUP do you consider unnecessarily restrictive?
+Are there any provisions of the AUP that do you consider unnecessarily restrictive?
 Why?
-Discuss with your classmates. - 20.
-Does your school use Google Drive, dropbox.com, or a similar service that allows students and teachers to conveniently share files?
+Discuss with your classmates.

+- 8. Does your school use Google Drive, dropbox.com, or a similar service that allows students and teachers to conveniently share files?
 Or does your school have its own file sharing facility on its intranet?
-Investigate the pros and cons of using the school's intranet vs. an Internet service. - 21.
-Visit www.digizen.org/kids/ and download the "Understanding Social Networking" booklet.
-How does your own use of social networks compare with the U.S. averages reported on the last page of the booklet?
-Do you agree that social networking should play a greater role in education?
-Why?
-Discuss with your classmates. - 22.
+Investigate the pros and cons of using the school's intranet vs. an Internet service. - 9.
+How does your own use of social networks compare with the U.S. averages?

+Do you agree that social networks should play a greater role in education?

+Why or why not?
+Discuss with your classmates. - 10.
 Does your school allow smartphones and other mobile devices in the classroom?
 Do you support the school's policy on that matter?
 Do some of your teachers rely on mobile devices for teaching?
-Discuss with your teacher and classmates. - 23.
-Have you ever had your personal computer infected with a computer virus?
+Discuss with your teacher and classmates. - 11.
+Have you ever had your personal computer infected with malware or ransomware?
 Do you know exactly when it happened?
-Discuss your experience with your classmates. - 24.
+Discuss your experience with your classmates. - 12.
 If a password must consist of 4 to 8 characters and can include digits and upper- and lowercase letters, how many such passwords exist?
-Approximately what percentage of them are common English words in lowercase letters? - 25.
-Describe the difference between "unauthorized access" and "tampering" as applied to databases.